Jayakesharwani/pearmedia-ai/README.md

 ## 📄 License

-This project is for educational and demonstration purposes only.
+This project is created as part of an assignment submission for **Pear Media**.
+It is not intended for public reuse or distribution.